quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

       01                        # unsigned(1)
 ```

-### Unoptimized JSCN Encoding
+### Un-optimized JSCN Encoding

-An unoptimized encoding would not use a Reference Set and would preserve whitespace.
-The unoptimized encoding would reduce the data from the 318 bytes (JSON) to 187 bytes (JSCN).
+An un-optimized encoding would not use a Reference Set and would preserve whitespace.
+The un-optimized encoding would reduce the data from the 318 bytes (JSON) to 187 bytes (JSCN).

 ``` ascii-art